brootaylor/brootaylor-v2/src/_content/writing/a-frontend-muddle.md

 ---
 title: "A front-end muddle"
-summary: "If you find yourself getting in a muddle about what front-end development entails anymore."
+summary: "If you find yourself getting in a muddle about what front-end development entails these days."
-lead: ""
+lead: "I need to share this list of links."
 date: 2019-04-11T11:33:00
 location:
   locality: "Crawley"